OofMon2301/2023-UNI-Vault/2023/Semester 1 2023/MATH1050/Chapter 6 - Equations of Lines and Planes.md

 In Chapters 2 and 3, we learned about vectors and how to use them to solve problems in physics and engineering.
 In this chapter, we use vectors to describe lines and planes in space.

-## 6.1 Scalar Equation for a plane
+## 6.1 Scalar Equation for a Plane

 The equation of a plane can be expressed using scalars or vectors.
 In this section we will sketch planes in $\mathbb{R}^3$ and determine their scalar equations.